tg-sec/dvna/Task_Report/docs/static_analysis.md

 ### [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check)

-As mentioned on OWASP Dependency Check's official site, it is a software composition analysis tool, used to identify if the project has any known security vulnerabilities as part of it's dependencies.
+As mentioned on OWASP Dependency Check's official site, it is a software composition analysis tool, used to identify if the project has any known security vulnerabilities as part of its dependencies.

-* OWASP Dependency Check comes as an executable for linux and does not require any installation, so I decided to use the binary.
+* OWASP Dependency Check comes as an executable for Linux and does not require any installation, so I decided to use the binary.
 I downloaded the executable from this [archive](https://dl.bintray.com/jeremy-long/owasp/dependency-check-5.2.4-release.zip).

 * Next, I unzipped the archive and then placed its contents in `/{JENKINS HOME DIRECTORY}/`: